HANDETECT/HANDETECT.github.io/index.md

 Thanks for your participation, your dedication and willingness to be part of this project have been truly appreciated.

 ## Data Privacy and Confidentiality
 We understand the importance of data privacy and confidentiality.
 Rest assured, all participant data will be treated with the utmost care and stored securely.
 Personal information will be anonymized to protect participants' identities.
-All data will be stored locally in a computer which is only assessible by the research team.
-The data will be deleted after the research has done.
+All data will be stored locally on a computer which is only accessible by the research team.
+The data will be deleted after the research has been done.

+## Benefits
+While there are no direct benefits to the individual participants, this research project aims to contribute to the field of movement disorders and neurology.
+By developing an algorithm for handwriting analysis to detect movement disorder diseases, this study has the potential to improve the early detection and monitoring of these conditions.
+This, in turn, may lead to more timely interventions and better disease management, ultimately enhancing the quality of life for individuals affected by movement disorders.

 ## Collaboration Opportunities
 We are open to collaborating with medical professionals, research institutions, and patient organizations dedicated to [movement disorders](https://handetect.github.io/#target-movement-disorders-of-our-research).
 If you are interested in partnering with us, please feel free to reach out to us at <m-9389033@moe-dl.edu.my>.